babyfenei/docker-cacti/README.md

     -v '/data/cacti':'/var/www':'rw' \
     babyfenei/cacti-0.8.8h

+### Environmental Variable cacti
+In this Image you can use environmental variables to connect into external MySQL/MariaDB database.

+`DB_HOST` = localhost (Remote database connection address, using IP or domain name) `DB_PORT` = 3306  (Remote database connection port)
+`DB_USER = cactiuser  (Remote database username)
+`DB_PASSWORD` = cactiuser    (Remote database password)
+`TIMEZONE` = Asia/Shanghai    (Cacti server time zone, viewable in /usr/share/zoneinfo) `RRDTOOL_LOGO` = CACTI0.8.8h/RRDTOOL1.4.9-BY:Fenei    (Rrdtool logo, you can modify the watermark on the right side of cacti graphics, be careful not to enter #)
+`INITIALIZE_DB` = 0    (Initialize the database switch, 1 is initialization, 0 is not, the default is 0.
+Only valid when the cacti database is detected)

 ### Access Cacti web interface
 To log in into cacti for the first time use credentials `admin:admin`.
 System will ask you to change those when logged in for the firts time.

+### Notice
+If realtime has graphics and data, but the graphics list has no data, please use `select * from cacti.poller_time;` in the mysql database to query the poller time.
+If the time does not match the cacti server time, you need to modify the mysql database server.
+Time or use `set time_zone = '${mysql_zone}';`Modify database time